composewell/streamly/benchmark/README.md

 ## Building and Running Benchmarks with bench.sh

-`bench.sh` script at the root of the repo is the top level driver for running benchmarks.
+`<streamly repo>/bin/bench.sh` script is the top level driver for running benchmarks.
 It runs the requested benchmarks and then creates a report from the results using the `bench-show` package.
 Try `bench.sh --help` for available options to run it.

 ## bench.sh: Quick start

-You must be in the repo root directory to run these commands.

 Run the default benchmark suites:

 ```
-$ ./bench.sh --quick
+$ bench.sh --quick
 ```

 You can remove the `--quick` option to run benchmark with lower speed but